RobinBachus/CSharper/README.md

 - [ ] Get a given amount of random characters
 - [ ] Randomly rearrange a sentence
 - [ ] Get a random color
+- [ ] Add information about the operators

 ### Converter

 - [ ] Convert euros to dollars and reverse
 - [ ] Covert chars to Unicode and reverse
+- [ ] Add information about the operators